 Bug tracking is one of the most important aspects of software development.
 Undoubtedly, as developers write code to build software, bugs and issues will arise.
 Simply allowing those errors to go ignored is not an option; at best, ignored issues will annoy your customers or at worst, completely break your platform.
 Some sort of defect tracking must be in place.

 In order to reap these benefits, you need to select the best issue management system for your small business.
 We’ll cover what to look for in an issue management system a little later.
-For now, let’s understand what bug tracking best practices you should follow when developing your issue management flow.
+For now, let’s understand what bug tracking best practices you should follow when developing your workflow for reporting bugs.

 As you establish a bug tracking framework for your small business, things will take time to become muscle memory for you and your team.
 Focus on getting something off the ground—like a bug tracking prototype—instead of getting it completely perfect.